CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 ## Logistics

 - **Getting There:** 111 Sussex does offer paid underground parking but spaces are limited due to construction.
+Parking on side streets is limited and capped at three hour periods.
 We encourage you to use the various public transport options available.
 For more information, visit the OC Transpo and  Société de transport de l’Outaouais (STO) sites.
 We generally recommend that participants request and bring taxi chits to get from their work location to 111 Sussex.
 - **Security:** You must have your valid government ID card with you for entry into the building and at all times while onsite.
 - **Food Services**: A cafeteria is available on site.
-It is open daily from 7:00 am to 3:00 pm.
+It is open daily from 7:00 am to 3:00 pm (with full service options from 7:00am - 1:30pm).
 - **Dress Code**: Casual.
 Bring a sweater or jacket to ensure your comfort.
 - **Allergies**: Some participants attending the course may suffer from environmental sensitivities.
 Please refrain from using fragranced products for the duration of the course.
 - **Accommodations**: Please contact us at <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca>